erSubhashThapa/100daysofcode/r2-log.md

   That didn't work.
 I tried it again after installing the extension glolablly and that still didn't work.

-## Cows Showed Up While I was Coding
+## Cows Showed Up While I Was Coding

 ![cows](log_imgs/cows_4-26.jpg)